Information for Northwestern Students

 - The second step is to secure the permission of the student's Northwestern adviser, who is now being asked to serve as co-adviser of a dual PhD dissertation.

-- The third step is consult with Antoaneta Condurat and to begin to negotiate a contract or accord de co-tutelle with his or her two co-advisers, and to have this contract approved by the deans of the two graduate schools involved.
+- The third step is consult with Kristine Emrich and to begin to negotiate a contract or accord de co-tutelle with his or her two co-advisers, and to have this contract approved by the deans of the two graduate schools involved.

 The dual PhD student then travels to France to register in the French university.
 This must be done during the month of September.